vaiibhavgupta/text-to-sql/README.md

 ---

+## Project Objective

+Convert questions such as:
+"How many students are enrolled in the Math department?"

+Into valid SQL queries such as:
+`SELECT COUNT(*) FROM students WHERE department = 'Math';`

+We compare two methods for accomplishing this:
+1. Fine-tuning an LLM on schema-aware data
+2. Prompting, both zero and few-shot, using schema and example queries

+---

 ## Motivation

 Inspired by Uber’s [QueryGPT](https://www.uber.com/blog/query-gpt/), our project explores the effectiveness of prompting strategies and fine-tuning for translating natural language into structured queries.